-To reset the router, locate the reset button (hole) on the rear panel of the unit.
-With the router powered on, use a paperclip to hold the button down for 10 seconds.
+To reset the router, locate the reset button on the rear panel of the unit.
+With the router powered on, press and hold the button down for at least 10 seconds.
 Release the button and the router will go through its reboot process.
 Wait about 30 seconds to access the router.
 The default IP address is 192.168.0.1.
 When logging in, leave the password box empty.